Style Adaptations for Sewing for People with Disabilities

-In 2005 the US Census Bureau reported that 35 million Americans were severely disabled.
-Periodically Threads readers have asked for information about sewing for the handicapped, especially those who spend a great deal of time in a wheelchair or bed.
-Probably the most difficult challenge for a disabled person is dressing and undressing, so the key is to make garments that are simple to put on and take off without compromising function or appearance.
+Periodically Threads readers have asked for information about sewing for people with disabilities, especially those who spend a great deal of time in a wheelchair or bed.
+Probably the most difficult challenge for a person with physical disabilities is dressing and undressing, so the key is to make garments that are simple to put on and take off without compromising function or appearance.
 Over the years I’ve gathered many suggestions and tips which I will share with you here.
-Pants, skirts, dresses, shirts, and jackets can be easily redesigned for handicapped comfort and convenience.
+Pants, skirts, dresses, shirts, and jackets can be easily redesigned for comfort and convenience.
 I encountered more pants adapting tips than tips for other garments, so I’ll focus on them here.
 If you’ve had occasion to sew for someone with limited mobility, I invite you to share your tips and design ideas.
 There are also some great online sources where you can find some information.
-Independent Living is located in Sweden, but they include patterns for the disabled on their website.
-Scribd includes a downloadable pattern for converting a dress for the disabled.
+Independent Living is located in Sweden, but they include patterns for people with disabilities on their website.
 In addition, Sew Much Comfort provides custom-made adaptive clothing (at no cost) to injured service members from all branches of the US military and national guard who were injured while serving in our current conflicts.

-Always choose a center-front pant zipper over a standard side zipper, but even that can be a problem for someone who is severely disabled, especially at bathroom time.
+Always choose a center-front pant zipper over a standard side zipper, but even that can be a problem for someone with severe disabilities, especially at bathroom time.
 Consider a drop-front panel that snaps or buttons just under the waist and attaches on the sides with buttons or hook and loop tape.
 Another option is to put a long invisible zipper along almost the entire side seam from the waist to mid calf.
 Zippers are extremely effective in allowing garments to open in places that one doesn’t expect.
 As long as there’s a seamline, you can add a zipper, and an invisible zipper won’t be noticeable.
 These openings make dressing, etc., easier for the disabled.

 For someone that spends lots of time in a wheelchair or bed, pressure sores are a concern (also known as bed sores).
 They develop when sustained pressure against the skin inhibits an adequate supply of blood to the skin cells and underlying tissues even in a small location.
 Sitting on or leaning against a bulky seam for an extended period of time can cause this problem to occur.
 The handicapped may not be able to lift themselves easily enough to adjust clothing to remove a wrinkle or move a thick seam to another place.
 For the severely disabled, a better option might be pants styled with no seam in the center back.
 Sweat pant styles work especially well for this, and a gusset in the crotch area can provide additional room without adding bulk to the back.
 (See “Gusset Solution” by Kenneth D. King in Threads issue #153.)

 All of the well-known style “rules” are just as important for someone in a wheelchair.
-For example, vertical lines on a standing person might make her look thinner, but for someone in a wheelchair, vertical lines make her appear taller.
-Keep all style lines in mind when sewing for the disabled.
+For example, vertical lines on a standing person might make her look slimmer, but for someone in a wheelchair, vertical lines make her appear taller.
+Keep all style lines in mind.
 Pay attention to the body’s silhouette when seated and discover which garment style lines work best in that position.
 For more ideas you can also read “Discover the Best Proportions & Styles for You” by Nancy Shriber in Threads issue #125.
 All of the same rules apply involving choice of fabric and garment styles, except that the silhouette becomes a seated figure rather than one that’s standing.

-If you’ve ever sewn for the disabled, please share your tips and techniques as well as your successes and failures by leaving a comment below.
+If you’ve ever sewn for someone with a disability, please share your tips and techniques as well as your successes and failures by leaving a comment below.

 Get the latest including tips, techniques and special offers straight to your inbox.